Chart Color Schemes

 An assessment of population growth drivers in Higgins reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of 1 Nov 2025, the estimated population of the Higgins statistical area (Lv2) is around 3,278.
-This figure reflects a decrease from the 2021 Census population of 3,321 people, indicating a drop of 43 individuals or approximately 1.3%.
-AreaSearch's estimation is based on the resident population of 3,278 following an examination of the latest ERP data release by the ABS in Jun 2024 and validation of three new addresses since the Census date.
-This results in a population density ratio of 1,962 persons per square kilometer for Higgins (SA2), which is higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 54.0% to overall population gains during recent periods in this area.
+As of Feb 2026, the estimated population of the suburb of Higgins is around 3,278, a decrease of 43 people compared to the 2021 Census figure of 3,321.
+This estimation is based on AreaSearch's analysis of ABS population updates and validation of new addresses since the Census date.
+The latest ERP data release by the ABS in June 2024 was also considered for this estimation.
+The current population density is approximately 1,962 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed to around 54.0% of overall population gains during recent periods in Higgins.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also with a base year of 2022.
-According to these projections, the Higgins (SA2) population is expected to decline by 386 persons by 2041.
-However, specific age cohorts like those aged 85 and over are projected to grow, with an increase of 65 people anticipated in this group during this period.
+For demographic projections, AreaSearch uses ABS/Geoscience Australia's methodology released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+According to these projections, the suburb's population is expected to decrease by 386 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group which is projected to expand by 65 people during this period.

 Frequently Asked Questions - Population